mwojnars/hypertag/docs/index.md

 which can be interpreted both as operators inside the expressions, and as markers of inline body.
 Trailing colons in clause headlines are optional.

-An example "if" block with outline body:
+An example "if" block with an outline body may look like this:

     $size = 5
     if size > 10